Click for homepage

 The bare CBR itself measures just 55 x 60 x 12 mm and is housed in a typical Nagra eloxed aluminium enclosure.
 It it powered by two AAA-size batteries that are contained in an external battery holder that is attached to the bottom of the CBR by means of a slide-on lock.
 Both the device and the battery are shown on the right.

 The audio quality of the CBR is unsurpassed.
-The device can record nearly 3 hours of audio from two miniature microphones (stereo) in linear Pulse-Coded Modulation (PCM) with a sampling rate between 32 and 48 kHz (typically 44.1 kHz).
+The device can record nearly 3 hours of audio from two miniature microphones (stereo) in linear Pulse-Code Modulation (PCM) with a sampling rate between 32 and 48 kHz (typically 44.1 kHz).

 When using data compression, the built-in 2 GB memory can hold over 69 hours of sound, whilst the audio quality, remains excellent.
 Depending on the type of batteries, the device can record continuously for 6 to 10 hours.
 For unattended recording, the device can be voice actuated (VOX).